How to Clean Up the Windows Installer Cache Folder

 Windows Installer registry entries

-When a software setup (i.e., Windows Installer package) is run, registry entries are created for that program under the following branches:
+When a setup program (i.e., Windows Installer package) is run, registry entries are created for that program under the following branches:

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall